 Our current snack of choice is nuts or dried fruit.
 Throw them together, and you have trail mix.
 Add chocolate, and you have something worth talking about.

 I love buying my dried fruit at Trader Joe’s because they carry several options (mango, pineapple, raisins, cherries, apples) that are unsulfured and unsweetened.
+(Be sure to check out what my favorite things to buy at Trader Joe’s here.)
 An ingredient list of one item (dried mango, for example) is a rare thing.
 Costco or Winco are other economical options.
 Here’s a quick list to give you an idea of a few prices in the fruit & nut department:

 - Almonds - $9.79/3 lb. ($3.26/lb.)

 - Organic raisins – around $6.99/4 lb. ($1.75/lb.)

 - Almonds – $4.49/lb.